-We flavor our Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made with petrochemicals to cheaply replicate the real thing).
-All of our extracts are made using grain alchohol dervied from organic wheat (not corn).
-However, there are no glutens left after the distillation process / is gluten-free.
+We flavor our Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made in a lab to cheaply replicate the real thing).
+We use only real organic, real maple syrup in our Maple flavor, and wild Maine blueberries in our Wild Blueberry variety.

 Your yogurt isn't very sweet!
 Is it low sugar?

 We don't add much sugar to our yogurt, as we believe any sweetener or flavor should subtly enhance the zingy, fresh flavor of Maple Hill, not mask it.
 We also believe in transparency in food labeling, so here’s a helpful breakdown for added sugar in our yogurt:

 In each six-ounce serving of Maple Hill, 8 grams of the carbohydrate content come from the naturally occurring lactose in the milk.
 The remaining grams of carbohydrate content come from added organic sugar, pure maple syrup, fruit puree, or combination thereof.

 We add the equivalent of 1.75 teaspoons (7 grams) of sugar to our Vanilla and Wild Blueberry flavors (each totals 15 grams of carbohydrates).

 We add the equivalent of 1.75 teaspoons of pure maple syrup to our Maple flavor (15 grams of carbohydrates total).
 We use only organic maple syrup to sweeten this variety.